Dr Charlotte Willans

 - 2018-present: Associate Professor, University of Leeds.

 The electrochemical synthesis of metal-NHCs enables more elaborate functional groups to be incorporated into the ligand structure, allowing for finer control at the metal centre.
-We are interested in bringing together the two distinct and highly versatile ligand types, NHCs and carboranes, to take advantage of the unique properties of each moiety within one ligand structure.
+We are developing an electrochemical flow platform that incorporates high-throughput catalyst synthesis, screening and optimisation.
+Furthermore, we are interested in bringing together the two distinct and highly versatile ligand types, NHCs and carboranes, to take advantage of the unique properties of each moiety within one ligand structure.